cogilv25/Dissertation/Documentation/Research Vault/Dissertation/Sources/Read/Automatic Generation of Game Levels Based on Controllable Wave Function Collapse Algorithm.md

 Adds Global constraints to the original algorithm as well as native production of multiple layers, which was a criticism made of the original algorithm, however, I feel this was such a simple change as to be considered obvious and unimportant by the original [[Wave Function Collapse]] algorithm's author.
 Adds QOL features such as automatic calculation of symmetrically derivable rules.

 Global Constraint Examples:
-- Minimum / Maximum number of tiles top generate
+- Minimum / Maximum number of tiles to generate
 - Distance constraints between types of tile

 ### Papers